 Treatment Therapy Options

 Not sure how to convince your teen to get off the couch?
-Talk him into doing something he likes to do with the family or with friends, or open him up to new ideas by signing him for a recreational sport at the local community center during the summer or taking the entire family hiking on the weekends.
+Talk them into doing something they like to do with the family or with friends, or open them up to new ideas by signing him for a recreational sport at the local community center during the summer or taking the entire family hiking on the weekends.

 Remember: Just as too little exercise can be harmful, too much exercise can be harmful as well.
-If your teen seems to work out compulsively even when ill, or if she catalogues calories burned to ensure that she’s eating fewer than she’s using every day for a net loss, it can be the sign of an exercise addiction.
+If your teen seems to work out compulsively even when ill, or if they catalog calories burned to ensure that they’re eating fewer than they’re using every day for a net loss, it can be the sign of an exercise addiction.

 - Fruits and vegetables: Cover half the plate with fresh or cooked produce at every meal and include more with snacks and dessert.